Nigel Lappin: Playing career

 Lappin was born in the locally based regional hospital at Corowa, New South Wales and grew up in Chiltern, Victoria.
+Lappin played in Chiltern's losing 1992 and 1993 O&KFL grand final sides, alongside his cousin, Matthew Lappin and Nigel kicked 59 goals in his two years of senior O&KFL football.
+Lappin won Chiltern's senior football best and fairest award in 1993.

-He was drafted to play for the Brisbane Bears in the Australian Football League in 1993, playing his first AFL game the following year.
+He was drafted to play for the Brisbane Bears in the Australian Football League in 1993, playing his first AFL game the following year in round three, against Fitzroy on the 9th April, 1994.
 In 1997 he was a member of the inaugural Brisbane Lions team following the Bears merger with Fitzroy.

 A long, accurate kick, capable of running as a play maker throughout the whole match, he was recognised as a member of the group of players known as the "Fab Four", a group of highly skilled midfield players considered to be one of the major driving forces behind the Lions successive Australian Football League premierships in 2001, 2002 and 2003.
 An example of his courage was the 2003 Grand Final win, in which he played the whole match with a broken rib.

 Lappin represented Australia in International Rules in 2001.

-In 2004 he achieved a personal milestone in winning his first Merrett-Murray Medal.
+In 2004 he achieved a personal milestone in winning his first Merrett–Murray Medal.
 However his 2005 season ended prematurely when he broke his right ankle late in the season.
 Weeks into his comeback, the ankle was re-injured in a 2006 pre-season practice match, forcing him to miss the entire 2006 season.

 Following the retirement of longtime captain Michael Voss at the end of 2006, Lappin was appointed co-captain of the club alongside Simon Black, Luke Power, Jonathan Brown, and Chris Johnson on 20 March 2007.

 His cousin Matthew Lappin also played AFL football for Carlton and St. Kilda.

+His grandfather, Gerry O'Neill played with Footscray in 1943 and 1944.